Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/section/README.md

    <img src="../../../../../../../../doc/images/sections/section_title.png" />
 </p>

-Implemented as a custom view, `SectionTitleView` can be used inside any layout like a regular view.
+Implemented as a custom view, `com.telefonica.mistica.section.SectionTitleView` can be used inside any layout like a regular view.
 It would be usually placed above lists.
 It is just a TextView with custom style.